ixui/docgen/README.md

 Custom themes can be created by providing a custom CSS file.

-## Requirements
+## Cross-Platform Compatibility

-- Node.js 18.0.0 or higher
-- NPM or Yarn package manager
+DocGen is tested and works on:

+- **Windows** - Windows 10/11 with PowerShell, Command Prompt, or WSL
+- **macOS** - macOS 10.15+ with Terminal or iTerm2
+- **Linux** - Ubuntu, CentOS, Alpine, and other major distributions

+The tool automatically handles path separators and file system differences across platforms.

 ## License